mihkeluutar/figma-component-sync-plugin/README.md

 6. **_Sassy:_** A classic, this boilerplate supports Sass/Scss/Less and modules!
 Check out `/src/ui/styles/` for 7-1 Sass Template and `/src/ui/components/Button.module.scss` for module examples.

-# 💻 How to start coding?
+# 💻 How to run this plugin?

 1. First thing after you clone should be to install the dependencies by executing: